 The infrastructure categories eligible for PCI status under the current TEN-E Regulation do neither reflect the European Green Deal objectives and the related infrastructure needs nor technological progress made since 2013.
 This prevents the uptake of PCIs that are necessary to achieve the climate neutrality objective under the European Green Deal.
-In the gas sector, hydrogen networks are currently not eligible for PCI status, for which nearly all stakeholders considered EU-wide coordinated planning relevant for a cost-efficient transition to renewable and low-carbon gases.
-In addition to the technological advancement in renewable and low-carbon gases, digitalisation, automation, and other innovations, including the electrification of the transport sector, have made important progress.
-Smart grid solutions, including demand response, have developed considerably over the past years because of the acceleration of the digital transformation of the energy sector and will play a crucial role in enabling renewable energy integration.
+In the gas sector, hydrogen networks are currently not eligible for PCI status, for which nearly all stakeholders considered EU-wide coordinated planning relevant for a costefficient transition to renewable and low-carbon gases.26 In addition to the technological advancement in renewable and low-carbon gases, digitalisation, automation, and other innovations, including the electrification of the transport sector, have made important progress.
+Smart grid solutions, including demand response, have developed considerably over the past years because of the acceleration of the digital transformation of the energy sector and will play a crucial role in enabling renewable energy integration27.
 The need to update infrastructure categories to adapt to future challenges was widely shared among

-22 A hydrogen strategy for a climate-neutral Europe, COM(2020) 301 final
+23 A hydrogen strategy for a climate-neutral Europe, COM(2020) 301 final

-23 Ecofys (2017): INVESTMENT NEEDS IN TRANS-EUROPEAN ENERGYINFRASTRUCTURE UP TO 2030 AND BEYOND, Final report, http://publications.europa.eu/resource/cellar/431bc842-437c-11e8-a9f4-01aa75ed71a1.0001.01/DOC_1 24 Kanellopoulos K., Kavvadias K., De Felice M., Wind and other CO2-free assets replacing coal in 2030,
+24 Ecofys (2017): INVESTMENT NEEDS IN TRANS-EUROPEAN ENERGYINFRASTRUCTURE UP TO 2030 AND BEYOND, Final report, http://publications.europa.eu/resource/cellar/431bc842-437c-11e8a9f4-01aa75ed71a1.0001.01/DOC 1 25 Kanellopoulos K., Kavvadias K., De Felice M., Wind and other CO2-free assets replacing coal in 2030, the stakeholders28, who consider that the current set-up is not aligned with today's decarbonisation ambitions nor reflect emerging technologies.

-24 Kanellopoulos K., Kavvadias K., De Felice M., Wind and other CO2-free assets replacing coal in 2030, EUR 30343 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-21440-3, doi:10.2760/007407, JRC121605
+EUR 30343 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-21440-3, doi:10.2760/007407, JRC121605 26 Most stakeholders who responded to the targeted survey consider that hydrogen is relevant for the TEN-